carl-ellis/DnD/Lost Mines of Phandalin/README.md

 I mostly use the maps by [Mike Schley][maplink] where appropriate, purchase the player versions of the images to get the same experience.

-Maps are normally within a 'maps/' subdirectory and the map htmk file will be in the root directory of an "encounter".
+Maps are normally within a 'maps/' subdirectory and the map html file will be in the root directory of an "encounter".
 The html files just resizes the map to the projector size I was using.

-For example, For the overworld map, you will have to add `maps/overworld.jpeg` to this directory.
+For example, for the overworld map you will have to add `maps/overworld.jpeg` to this directory.

 ## Sound Effects